An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Experiments

 \subsection{Full state Initialization}

-\textbf{Evaluation of Triggering strategies: } To assess our observability-driven initialization policy, we compared three different activation strategies: (i) a fixed-time policy after $25$ frames ($\approx 1.25~\mathrm{s}$), (ii) activation when the first observability criteria (\textit{Translation Observability Test}) is satisfied, and (iii) activation when the second observability criteria (\textit{Full Observability Test}) is satisfied.
+\textbf{Evaluation of Triggering strategies: } To validate our observability-driven initialization, we compared three different activation strategies: (i) fixed-time policy after $25$ frames ($\approx 1.25~\mathrm{s}$), (ii) activation when the first observability criteria (\textit{Translation Observability Test}) is satisfied, and (iii) activation when the second observability criteria (\textit{Full Observability Test}) is satisfied.
 Fig.~\ref{fig:triggering} reports the results of this experiment and highlights the advantages of our two-stage strategy over a naive fixed-window policy.
-A fixed activation after $25$ frames yields noticeably larger and more dispersed errors, particularly in the gravity estimate, as no guarantees exist on the state observability in the chosen interval.
+Initializing after $25$ frames yields noticeably larger and more dispersed errors, particularly in the gravity estimate, as no guarantees exist on the state observability in the chosen interval.
 By contrast, activating the closed-form full solution at the first \textit{Translation Observability Test} already achieves a clear reduction in error.
 And even greater improvements are obtained when monitoring the Hessian and postponing activation until the \textit{Full Observability Test} is satisfied, which consistently yields the lowest errors across all estimated state variables.
-These results confirm that our observability-driven criterion not only enables faster initialization than fixed-time approaches, but also provides more accurate and reliable estimates than a fixed-window strategy.
+These results confirm that our observability-driven criterion not only enables faster initialization than fixed-time approaches, but also provides more accurate and reliable estimates than a fixed-window strategy. {The accelerometer bias is difficult to decouple from gravity under limited excitation.
+Accordingly, Eq.~\eqref{eq:martinelli_constraint} is solved only after the Full Observability Test indicates a well-conditioned Hessian, as premature solving leads to biased estimates (See Fig.~\ref{fig:triggering}).
+Jointly estimating velocity, gravity, and $\mathbf{b}_a$ in a single linear system provides additional numerical robustness without relying on 3D structure.}